openprov/ssi-consultancy/ProvPy/DevelopersGuide.md

 ### Install Git

 [Git](http://git-scm.com/) is a popular distributed version control system.
-It can be used to get the ProvToolbox source code repository.
+It can be used to get the ProvPy source code repository.

 Install: